thirdman/mapft/README.md

-# infinft-flow
+# SVG TOkens

 - Vue/Nuxt served via vercel
-- push to staging branch and view at https://staging.infinft.app
+- push to staging branch and view at xxx
-- push to production branch and view at https://infinft.app
+- push to production branch and view at xxx

 .env variables are set locally in the .env file, but served on deploys via vercel env variables.